The Treasure of the Lake

 The Treasure of the Lake is one of the two posthumously published novels by H. Rider Haggard featuring Allan Quatermain.
+In publication order it is the seventeenth of the eighteen Allan Quatermain stories.

 Plot Outline

 Allan Quatermain finds a village in the middle of the Dark Continent ruled by a huge, pale man with a strange knowledge of future events.